 Manipulation check

-We will first examine whether it is true that most participants have chosen the star applicant, and whether the choice rate differs across different credential-type conditions (with a multiple-proportions test).
+We will first examine whether most participants have chosen the star applicant, and whether the choice rate differs across different credential-type conditions (with a multiple-proportions test).
 Regardless of the results, we will follow the original article to conduct analyses both before and after removing those who do not choose the star applicant.

 Confirmatory analyses

-We conducted confirmatory analyses both with and without those participants who indicated a preference for females/Blacks in the respective scenarios (whenever the gender/ethnicity preference variable was involved).
+We conducted confirmatory analyses both with and without those participants who indicated a preference for females/Blacks in the respective scenarios (whenever hiring preference was involved).
 By including them, we followed the original analyses.
 But we believe results are only internally valid without those participants.
-To illustrate, the study assumed that stronger preferences for males/Whites in the respective scenarios can be perceived as more morally problematic, so that participants would be more likely to express them when they had credentials.
-It does not follow from this assumption that stronger preferences for females/Blacks are less problematic, or more moral, compared with a neutral preference and preferences for males/Whites.
-Nonetheless, that should be the case if we analyze our data the way the original did, which assumed a monotonic relationship between preferences (for one gender/ethnicity over the other) and how moral they appear along the entire scale.
+To illustrate, the study assumed that stronger preferences for males or Whites in the respective scenarios can be perceived to be more morally problematic (so that participants would be more likely to express them when they had credentials).
+It does not follow from this assumption that stronger preferences for females or Blacks are less problematic, or more moral, compared with a neutral preference and preferences for males or Whites.
+Nonetheless, that should be the case if we analyze our data the way the original did, which assumed a monotonic relationship between preferences (for one gender/ethnicity over the other) and how moral the preferences would appear along the entire scale.
 As such, removing those participants is necessary.
-We will report results without those participants in the main manuscript (and with them, in the supplemental materials, if the results differ substantially).
+We, however, will conduct analyses both with and without those participants, and we will report results without those participants in the main manuscript (and with them, in the supplemental materials, if the results differ substantially).
+We will evaluate the replication outcomes based on the results including these participants, as the original study did not exclude them.

-Because we aimed at direct replication, we will first perform the same analysis as in the original article.
-We will conduct a two-way (whether one has a moral credential [2: yes vs. no] × domain of credential/scenario [2: sexism vs. racism]) factorial ANOVA with gender/ethnicity preference as the dependent variable.
+Because we aim at direct replication, we will first perform the same analysis as in the original article.
+Also, all tests will be two-tailed unless noted otherwise.
+We will conduct a two-way (whether one has a moral credential [2: yes vs. no] × domain of credential/scenario [2: sexism vs. racism]) factorial ANOVA with hiring preference as the dependent variable.
 As such, this analysis does not include the two extension (or “mismatched-credentials”) conditions.
 Our H1 predicts a main effect of moral credentials, such that participants with a moral credential would indicate more preferences for males/Whites than those without credentials.